TK1ng/100-days-of-code/log.md

 **Thoughts**: This was a quick and fun project.
 Still getting familiar with regex, which was used for some of the input validations<br>
 **Work**: <a href="https://codepen.io/gemking1/pen/jOqQrVj">Animated form</a>

+### Day 19: September 30, 2020
+**Today's Progress**: I wrote a function in JavaScript that similates an sms splitter.<br>
+**Thoughts**: I got stuck on this a few days ago and realized that I needed to break it down into chunks to solve.
+This was definitely a good excercise for learning how to tack coding problems by breaking it down into smaller chunks to tackle.<br>
+**Work**: <a href="https://github.com/TK1ng/sms-split/blob/master/main.js">Animated form</a>

 <!--
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->